You know, we're always trying to help here on the EIP network.

 They just harassed the whale and he finally forced him out that way.

-Still no takers to my question about why CNN is out scouring the fruited plain, trying to find Republicans who disagree with me on immigration.
+Still no takers to my question about why CNN is out scouring the fruited plain trying to find Republicans who disagree with me on immigration.

-I will answer this question if none of you get it right prior to the uh ending of the program.
+I will answer this question if none of you get it right prior to the ending of the program.

 By a wide margin, the news media concentrated on Democrat presidential contenders more than Republicans during the first three months of this year, according to a study released by the Project for Excellence in Journalism.

-Campaign stories in newspapers on television, online, and on the radio focused on Democrats 61% of the time and on Republicans 24% of the time.
+Campaign stories in newspapers, on television, online, and on the radio focused on Democrats 61% of the time and on Republicans 24% of the time.

 The Project for Excellence in Journalism regularly monitors 48 different outlets to gauge coverage trends.